statamic/Theme-Kindling/README.md

 ## Theme Approach

 Kindling has *more* going on than necessary.
 Remove anythning you don't plan to use.
-It's easier to remove than to add.
-Coffeescript, Compass, Sass, just blow em away if you want.
-We don't mind.